anapowa/maze/readMe.md

     - Basic ray-caster
     - html markup

-MVC Architecture: controler of how the user interacts with the view.
+- MVC Architecture: controler of how the user interacts with the view.

+- Template literals (Template strings): They are string literals allowing embedded expressions.
+They are enclosed by the backtick (` `) (grave accent) character instead of double or single quotes.
+They can contain placeholders indicated by the dollar sign and curly braces (${expression}).